JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ##What's new
+### 0.0.2.4.2
+Fixed a couple issues that rendered Scattertext broken in Python 2.
+Chinese processing still does not work.

+Note: Use Python 3.4+ if you can.

 ### 0.0.2.4.1
 Fixed links in Readme, and made regex NLP available in CLI.